Inzamam Rashid's Christmas Covid Battle

 Rashid says that he

-“…[hopes he] can help one BAME person to ignore the myths, the lies, the idiotic commentary about the vaccines and take it.
+“…[hopes he] can help even one BAME person to ignore the myths, the lies, the idiotic commentary about the vaccines and take it.
 Because you don’t want this virus, trust me.”

 Both he and his father are now out of hospital after a torrid time.
 Guido wishes them well in their recovery.